 For a Carrier system the configuration settings will be set per pair, so that it does not affect the entire cluster.
 Once the whole cluster has been migrated these configuration files should be merged into the global one.
-If the switch does not need to be staged, then the 'ngcp-parallel-ssh(8)' command can help with that, with its inactive host selector, such as 'ngcp-parallel-ssh inactive "FORCE=yes ngcp-migrate-ha-crm".

 Rollback

 Rollback can be done by using ngcp-migrate-ha-crm --rollback, which involves reversing the steps outlined above: Removal or corosync and pacemaker, installation of the downloaded heartbeat-2 Debian package, and reverting ha.gcs and ha.crm to their previous values heartbeat-2.